-In reviewing the financial highlights from an operational perspective, the overall operating revenue and operating expenses resulted in a net operating income of \$25,532.
-The operating revenue represents short-term parking, long-term parking, and parking fine revenues.
+In reviewing the financial highlights from an operational perspective, the overall operating revenue of \$2,903,969 and operating expenses of \$2,378,723 resulted in a net operating income of \$525,246, a \$499,714 increase over FY21.

-Short-term parking which includes meter parking and short-term parking in our garages, was down by approximately \$194,738 compared to FY20.
-This reduction in revenue can be attributed to reduced visitors to the downtown area due to the COVID-19 pandemic.
-In a month-to-month comparison of FY20, the Commission realized a decrease in short-term parking revenue in the first nine months of the fiscal year.
-In continuing a month-to-month analysis, the Commission was up in revenue each month from April 2021 through June 2021 due to the pandemic impact of the previous year.
+Short-term parking which includes metered parking, meter bags, short-term garage parking validations, and value passes, increased by \$363,582 compared to FY21.
+The increase in revenue can be attributed to a rise in visitors to the downtown area following the pandemic.
+In a month-to-month comparison, the Commission realized a monthly increase in short-term parking revenue, with the most significant increases occurring in the summer and holiday seasons.